Absolute continuity of self-similar measures on the plane

 for every $\delta > 0$.
 The above combined with \eqref{eq:expected convolution entropy} implies that for any $\delta, \eps>0$ holds

 Comparing this with \eqref{eq:tau entropy} finishes the proof. \end{proof}

 The next theorem is analogous to \cite[Theorem 4.3]{SSS}.
 The only difference in the proof is the use of the two-dimensional Hochman's inverse theorem and an application of Proposition \ref{prop:sat-dim 0} to exclude the possibility of $\tau^{(\om, n')}$ being saturated on one-dimensional subspaces for a positive frequency of levels.
-Like \cite[Theorem 4.3]{SSS} was a ``random version'' of \cite[Theorem 1.3]{H}, our theorem can be viewed as an extension of \cite[Theorem 1.5]{HRd} to the setting of models in our special two-dimensional case.
+Similarly to \cite[Theorem 4.3]{SSS} being a ``random version'' of \cite[Theorem 1.3]{H}, our theorem can be viewed as an extension of \cite[Theorem 1.5]{HRd} to the setting of models in our special two-dimensional case.

 \begin{thm} Let $\Sigma$ be a model satisfying the assumptions of Theorem \ref{thm:main dim} and such that $r_{\max} \leq 1/2$.
 If $\dim(\Sigma) < 2$, then

 where $n' = n'(\om)$ is defined as in \eqref{eq:prime def}. \end{thm}